Help Your Kids Work on TV in 2021

 Any time you update your child’s sizes it’s also a good idea to take new photos of what they look like right now.
 Photos don’t need to be professional, but should be well-lit and clear, not include other people or touch ups, and (if possible) be taken against a white background.
 You can upload your child’s photos in the “photographs” section of their profile.

-Our Profile Management page has helpful resources and how-to videos to get you started in our online self-service system.
+Our Profile Management page has helpful resources and how-to videos to get you started in our online self-service platform.

 Be aware of changes to working on set